DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 ### Kitchen
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q10.</em></span>

-This area is largely as described in <span class="citation">Q10.
-Kitchen (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q10Kitchen">Q10.
+Kitchen</a> (p.
 133).</span> However, the iron pot has a lid and isn’t rattling when the players first enter the room.
 Instead, the room is noticeably colder than the surrounding rooms, though not quite freezing.

 If a player approaches or crosses in front of the fireplace, read: